-Improving patient care continues to take center stage in the healthcare industry, as demonstrated by an increased emphasis on health IT and electronic health record (EHR) implementation in programs like the American Recovery and Reinvestment Act's (ARRA) "meaningful use" EHR Incentive Program, the Accountable Care initiative, Patient-Centered Medical Homes, and the Medicaid Chronic Care Management program.
-These, and other initiatives, all require strategic organization-wide planning for ICD-10-CM/PCS implementation.
+Improving patient care continues to take center stage in the healthcare industry, as demonstrated by an increased emphasis on health IT, electronic health record (EHR) implementation, the American Recovery and Reinvestment Act's (ARRA) "meaningful use" EHR Incentive Program, and strategic organization-wide planning for ICD-10-CM/PCS.

 The implementation of ICD-10-CM/PCS will require organizations to capture detailed information at the point of care.
 Since ICD-10-CM/PCS provides increased specificity in its code sets, clinical documentation to support that specificity is critical.
-Specifically, providers don't need to provide a higher volume of clinical documentation, but rather need more precise documentation (i.e., laterality, specificity, anatomic sites, etc.) with the focus on quality, not quantity.
-Proper documentation can be facilitated through the effective use of EHR templates and prompts and the data repurposed throughout the EHR to support the "collect once, use many times" concept.
+Specifically, providers don't need to provide a higher volume of clinical documentation, but rather more precise documentation (i.e., laterality, specificity, anatomic sites, etc.).
+Proper documentation can be facilitated through the effective use of EHR templates and prompts, and the data repurposed throughout the EHR to support the "collect once, use many times" concept.

 The meaningful use EHR standards and certification criteria have enhanced organizations' ability to capture and exchange standardized, structured clinical content.
 Templates can also help support the capture of clinical content in a standardized and structured manner.
-Prompts or clinical decision support rules relevant to clinical specialties will result in meaningful patient data as well as improvements in patient care.
-The added level of specificity in ICD-10 is needed to bolster clinical decision support tools that provide alerts and reminders to clinicians during patient care.
-This is an important patient safety consideration.
+Prompts or clinical decision support rules relevant to clinical specialties will result in meaningful patient data.

 Leveraging these data collection tools will improve clinical documentation, leading to a higher quality of care for the patient through a better understanding of complications, better design of clinically robust algorithms, and better tracking of the outcomes of care.
-Greater detail and specificity offer many advantages, including the ability to discover previously unrecognized relationships in data and the impact on public health by detecting developing epidemics in their early stages.
+Greater detail and specificity offers many advantages, including the ability to discover previously unrecognized relationships in data, and the impact on public health by detecting developing epidemics in the early stages.

-Prior to ICD-10 implementation, healthcare organizations will need to communicate with their EHR vendors and identify methods for updating and/or creating templates that facilitate compliance with new documentation requirements and code assignment.
-In some instances this may require upgrading to a new version of the EHR's software.
-Providers need to factor in the level of effort required to modify or create the content needed to support the transition process.
+Prior to ICD-10 implementation, healthcare organizations will need to create templates and review and update existing templates to facilitate compliance with new documentation requirements.
+Reviewing and updating existing physician queries is one effective clinical documentation initiative.
 By employing the features available in custom template design, an organization or physician practice can modify the EHR to better fit their unique workflow needs.

-Templates add an advantage by reminding providers to ask patients specific questions.
+Templates add the advantage of helping to remind providers to ask patients specific questions.
 The structured note will assist the physician with reminders to ensure his or her documentation is as complete and accurate as appropriate for ICD-10-CM/PCS coding guidelines.
 In a physician practice, for example, the ability to utilize different templates will allow the provider to simply choose by specialty (i.e., the "check-up" or "diabetes patient" template) at the start of the encounter.
-In the hospital setting, reviewing and updating the provider query template/form is just one example of the type of template that will require attention.
-Determining the "vital" documentation opportunities now will allow organizations to begin providing focused education and training.
+Reviewing and updating the physician query form is just one example of the type of template that will require attention.

-This Practice Brief identifies best practices that ensure clinical documentation remains accurate when leveraging data tools like EHR templates and prompts.
+This practice brief will identify best practices that ensure clinical documentation remains accurate when leveraging data tools like EHR templates and prompts.
 These best practices are designed to support and guide HIM professionals, providers, physician practice staff, clinicians, and other healthcare stakeholders through an effective transition to ICD-10-CM/PCS documentation requirements that ultimately improve the quality of healthcare.